milieuinfo/webcomponent-vo-merklogo/assets/@polymer/lit-element/README.md

 ## API Documentation

   * `render()` (protected): Implement to describe the element's DOM using `lit-html`.
 Ideally, the `render` implementation is a [pure function](https://en.wikipedia.org/wiki/Pure_function) using only the element's current properties to describe the element template.
-This is the only method that must be implemented by subclasses.
+Note, since
-  Note, since `render()` is called by `update()`, setting properties does not trigger an update, allowing property values to be computed and validated.
+  `render()` is called by `update()`, setting properties does not trigger an update, allowing property values to be computed and validated.

   * `shouldUpdate(changedProperties)` (protected): Implement to control if updating and rendering should occur when property values change or `requestUpdate()` is called.
 The `changedProperties`